sdbedi/my-personal-site/content/home/applications.md

 Here are some of the things I've built and deployed so far:

 - Pulser:
+	An augmented presentation Built with Knex/Postgres, Express, React/Redux, Node, and Sockets.io
 - Food Runner 2:
 - On Foot:
 - CS104: An intro to computer science